kehantan/labbook/docs/cell_culture.rst

 Maintain good aseptic technique is important throughout the whole process of cell culture.

-The usual prep for using the biosafety cabinet (BSC) is to sanitise the surfaces inside the BSC with 70% ethanol, then turn on UV for about 15-30 mins.
-You can reduce the time if you don't want to wait for that long.
+The usual prep for using the biosafety cabinet (BSC) is:

+#.
+Sanitise the surfaces inside the BSC with 70% ethanol
+#.
+Spray the items with 70% ethanol and place items into the BSC

-The common items for doing cell culture including:
+   The common items for cell culture including:

-  * Micropipette (10-100 :math:`\mu`\ L and 100-1000 :math:`\mu`\ L)
+      * Micropipette (10 to 100 uL and 100 to 1000 uL)
       * Micropipette tips
       * Serological pipette (5 mL and 10 mL)
       * Pipette gun
       * Waste beaker
       * Paper towel
       * Centrifuge tube (15 mL)
       * Culture flask (T25/T75)
       * Permanent Marker

-Place the listed items into the BSC and UV them first for sanitisation.
-But before placing any items into the BSC, spray the items with 70% ethanol.
+#. turn on UV for about 15-30 mins.
+You can reduce the time if you don't want to wait for that long.

-Common solutions we would be using for cell culture including:
+Common reagents we would be using for cell culture including:

 * Complete DMEM
 * TrypLE

 You do not need to UV the solutions, but it is best to pre-warm these solutions in 37 :math:`^{\circ}`\ C water bath before cell culture.
-Usually it takes 5-10 mins to completely warm the solutions.
+Usually it takes 5 to 10 mins to completely warm the solutions.

-Another common solutions we would be using for cell culture is phosphate buffer saline (PBS).
+Another common reagent we would be using for cell culture is phosphate buffer saline (PBS).
 Since we usually store PBS at bench/room temperature, we do not need to pre-warm them.

-We would place the solutions into the BSC only after UV was done, before we want to start any procedures.
+We would place the reagents into the BSC only after UV was done, before we want to start any procedures.
 Remember to keep good aseptic techniques, spray 70% ethanol on the solution bottles before placing them into the BSC.

 .. toctree::